Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Introduction

-Now we ask the natural question: what is the best way to modify our potential $V$ outside of the box $B(0,\rho^{N'})$ so that we can compute the spectral function $\N(\rho,\HM)$ of the resulting operator (up to a small error)?
-It may seem natural to choose $\VM$ with compact support, but we do not know of any `standard' microlocal methods that can handle a potential which is compactly supported, but with support depending badly on $\rho$.
-Instead, perhaps slightly surprisingly, we choose $\VM$ to be periodic (with period $\rho^{N'}$) and try to compute $\N(\rho,\HM)$ using the periodic method of gauge transform (GT).
+To explain the second claim, we ask the natural question: what is the best way to modify our potential $V$ outside of the box $B(0,\rho^{N'})$ so that we can compute the spectral function $E(\HM)(\rho;0,0)$ of the resulting operator (up to a small error)?
+It may seem natural to choose $\QM$ with compact support, but we do not know of any `standard' microlocal methods that can handle a potential which is compactly supported, but with support depending badly on $\rho$.
+Instead, perhaps slightly surprisingly, we choose $\QM$ to be periodic (with period $\rho^{N'}$) and try to compute $E(\HM)(\rho;0,0)$ using the periodic method of gauge transform (GT).
+The advantage of a periodic potential is that the support of its Fourier transform is discrete (at scale $\rho^{-N'}$).
 The significant new difficulty, as compared to the `standard' setting of using the GT, is that now the frequencies (elements of the lattice dual to the lattice of periods) can become very small (of size $\rho^{-N'}$).
-In order to explain how we overcome this difficulty, we first describe the `standard' GT, referring, in the first instance, to the~\cite{LMPPS} where this method is described in an abstract setting.
+In order to explain how we overcome this difficulty, we first describe the `standard' GT, referring, in the first instance, to~\cite{LMPPS} where this method is described in an abstract setting.